 Here’s our quarterly snapshot of the most expensive ranches currently listed for sale throughout the United States.
-Spanning the country from Florida to Oregon, these spectacular properties represent almost $1 billion in rural real-estate value across almost a half-million acres.
+Spanning the country from Georgia to Oregon, these spectacular properties represent almost $1.1 billion in rural real-estate value across almost 300,000 acres.
 Sure, they might only be attainable to the tiniest percentile of the wealthiest One Percenters, but you can bet an investment in these ranches will be enjoyed for generations to come.

 Read more: 10 Biggest Ranches for Sale in America